RyanKennon/Linux-Fundamentals/README.md

 12. Run **cat /etc/group | grep -E "finance|it"**<br>
 `Uses grep to filter the group database down to just the two new groups and confirm membership.`
-13. Run **cat /etc/group | grep -E "^(finance|it):"<br>
+13. Run **cat /etc/group | grep -E "^(finance|it):"**<br>
-`Refines the earlier grep command by anchoring the pattern to the start of the line and requiring a colon right after, so only the actual finance and it group entries match — filtering out johnsmith, which got pulled in previously because "it" appears inside "smith."`
+`Refines the earlier grep command by anchoring the pattern to the start of the line and requiring a colon right after, so only the actual finance and it group entries match.
+This filters out johnsmith, who got pulled in previously because "it" appears inside "smith."`

 <p align="center">
    <img src="Images/Image 31.PNG">